-Level Pupil Behaviour Teacher Action Extra Support 1 Pupil respects the rights of others, is co-operative and self- controlled Positively reinforce behaviour - specific feedback e.g. encouragement, sharing success, responsibilities, house points Involve colleagues, parents and whole school in pupil achievement.
+Level Pupil Behaviour Teacher Action Extra Support 1 Pupil respects the rights of others, is co-operative and self- controlled Positively reinforce behaviour - specific feedback e.g. encouragement, sharing success, responsibilities, house points, stickers, certificates and praise Involve colleagues, parents and whole school in pupil achievement.
+Use of the vision statement and modelled behaviour is embedded in the school.
 2 Minor disruptions, talking, off task, poor concentration, low concentration levels.
 Teacher seeks supportive solution with student, negotiating small steps to success.
 Use of lost learning to complete work if appropriate.
 Reflection on disruption caused.
 Uses range of behaviour strategies.
-If necessary involve SENDco/CISS to define problem and assist in solution.
+If necessary involve SENDco/SES to define problem and assist in solution.
 3 Persistently infringes on the rights of others.
 Rude or disruptive behaviour.
 Continuing level 2 behaviour.
 Teacher consults with colleagues and informs parents.
 Monitor with behaviour/incident logs (Appendix 2) and continue range of strategies.
-Involve support from SENDco/CISS/Headteacher.
+Involve support from SENDco/SES/Headteacher.
+Seek to identify underlying concerns.
 4 Continually breaches the rights of others, verbal or physical assault, defiance or continued determination in behaviour.
 Teacher consults with colleagues, support staff and parents.
 Behaviour/incident logs kept and reviewed with Headteacher.
-Modified playtime privileges, time out, daily behaviour report, agreed period of internal exclusion, withdrawal from school trip or other event.
+Modified playtime privileges, time out, daily behaviour report, agreed period of internal exclusion, withdrawal from school trip or other events.
 Must involve Headteacher and parent.
+Risk assessment, consistent approach, emotional support.
 5 Seriously violates the rights of others and shows no signs of wanting to improve e.g. abusive, poor effect on peers, uncooperative, verbal or physical assault.
 Teacher refers the problems directly to Headteacher or named Alternate.
 The Headteacher will consider action in accordance with the appropriate policies, including the Restraint and Health and Safety policies.
 After discussion with pupil and parents, an internal or fixed term exclusion may be considered.
 See Exclusion Policy.
 Involve Headteacher, parent and other agencies.
+Risk assessment, consistent approach, structure and emotional support.